bgachara/bgachara.github.io/posts/databases.md

   - (*)

 - Meta Tables
-  - wide tables with many columns can be expensive to query and maintain.
-  - makes sense to put them in a secondary table.
+  - wide tables with many columns can be expensive to query and maintain therefore it makes sense to put them in a secondary table.
   - blob, json ,text columns for example.

 - Offset limit pagination